rtunney/ray-tracer/README.md

 World Class
 ======================

-•To generate an image, you must first create a world object

-•A world can be thought of as a three dimensional grid with shapes, lights, a camera, and a screen

-•Points on this grid are represented as numpy arrays of length 3

-•To generate an image, call worldname.draw(filename).
-Filename is a string including a file extension that python image library supports for rgba inputs (.png is a good choice)
+•To generate an image, you must first create a world object  \n •A world can be thought of as a three dimensional grid with shapes, lights, a camera, and a screen \n •Points on this grid are represented as numpy arrays of length 3 \n •To generate an image, call worldname.draw(filename).
+Filename is a string including a file extension that python image library supports for rgba inputs (.png is a good choice) \n

 ===============================
 Cameras, Screens and Lights